Duffle and Holdall Guide

 Are duffle bags allowed as cabin luggage?

-Can duffle bags be checked in?
+Can duffle bags be used as Check-in luggage?

 Are duffles suitable for business travel?